distributed-equity/press-spec-driven-development/notes/2026-02-19-lessons-learned.md

 provenance file is the place to be honest.
 Future readers (including yourself) will thank you.

+**Some verification needs eyes, not checks.**
+The epigraph spec had a thorough verification checklist — file exists, LaTeX environment defined, CSS rules present, no gold-plating.
+Every check passed.
+But none of them could tell you whether the epigraph actually looks right on a 6×9 inch page.
+Is the vertical centering balanced?
+Is `\large` the right size for the quote?
+Does 70% text width feel right?
+That's not a spec deficiency — it's a category of validation that can't be automated.
+The spec defines the structure; the human confirms the aesthetics.
+When visual tweaks are needed, they go back into the spec (update the LaTeX values, re-execute), not into the files.
+The spec stays the source of truth even for intuitive judgements.

 **The unbroken chain is the proof.**
 Visitor hits the repo.
 The generated README tells them it's spec-driven.
 One click to sddbook.com.
 One click to download the PDF.
 That PDF was